 The LORD mighty in battle.

 i.
 “When the King of England wishes to enter the city of London, through the Temple Bar, the gate being closed against him, the herald demands entrance.
 ‘Open the gate.’
 From within a voice is heard, ‘Who is there?’
 The herald answers, ‘The King of England!’
-The gate is at once opened, and the king passes, amidst the joyful acclamations of his people.
-This is an ancient custom, and the allusion is to it in this Psalm.”
+The gate is at once opened, and the king passes, amidst the joyful acclamations of his people.”
 (Evans, cited in Spurgeon)

 b.
-And the King of glory shall come in: Assuming that King David wrote this Psalm either for the arrival of the Ark of the Covenant into Jerusalem or in commemoration of it, we can also see that “the singer saw in that ceremony the symbol of greater things.”
+And the King of glory shall come in: If we assume that King David wrote this psalm either for the arrival of the Ark of the Covenant into Jerusalem or in commemoration of it, we can also see that “the singer saw in that ceremony the symbol of greater things.”
 (Morgan)

 i.
 “Ancient rabbinical sources tell us that, in the Jewish liturgy, Psalm 24 was always used in worship on the first day of the week.
 The first day of the week is our Sunday.
 So, putting these facts together, we may assume that these were the words being recited by the temple priests at the very time the Lord Jesus Christ mounted a donkey and ascended the rocky approach to Jerusalem.”
 (Boice)

 ii.
 Therefore we can make several connections to this idea that the King of glory shall come in.

 · This was fulfilled when the ark of the covenant came to Jerusalem (2 Samuel 6:11-18).

 · This was fulfilled when the ascended Jesus entered into heaven (Acts 1:9-10; Ephesians 1:20).

 · This is fulfilled when an individual heart opens to Jesus as King.